Berengarius13/L-Getloc_CI/README.md

-# Location Software
+# Geo Trackify
 #### [YouTube](https://youtu.be/DcCajs-7sKQ)

-* A location tracking solution with admin panel.
-* Use social engineering to track location.
+* Send a Targeted Link and Unlock Accurate Location Data Instantly.
+* Empowering Location Intelligence with an Intuitive Admin Panel.
+* Robust Backend in PHP with CodeIgniter Framework.
+* Harness the Power of Social Engineering for Precise Location Tracking.

 ### Dashboard